Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-qs.md

     ```bash
     dbtf --version
     ```
-2. You should see the following output:
+2. You should see output similar to the following:
     ```bash
     dbt-fusion 2.0.0-preview.45
     ```